scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

    values were chosen as *ms\_al\_kap1=1, ms\_al\_kap2=0.02, ms\_al\_kap3=1*.
    No baseline background model was included.  :label:`chandra-gc`

-As a second example we use data from the Fermi Large Area Telescope (LAT).
+As a second example, we use data from the Fermi Large Area Telescope (LAT).
 The Fermi-LAT is a satellite-based imaging gamma-ray detector, which covers an energy range of 20 MeV to >300 GeV.
 The angular resolution varies strongly with energy and ranges from 0.1 to >10 degree [#]_.